coralproject/coralproject-site-2016/about.md

 And the name?
 Coral’s intricate reef systems protect shorelines and give cover for organisms to connect and evolve.
 Like coral, we aim to create the structure to help communities thrive.

-*The Coral Project is a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.*
+*The Coral Project was founded as a unique collaboration between the Mozilla Foundation, The New York Times, and The Washington Post, funded by a grant from the John S. and James L. Knight Foundation.*

+*Our current funders are The Democracy Fund, the Rita Allen Foundation, and Mozilla.*

 &nbsp;
 &nbsp;